kalumet/cora-sc/README.md

 Contact: Via Spectrum or through this project.

+## Copyright notice
+“This project is not endorsed by or affiliated with the Cloud Imperium or Roberts Space Industries group of companies.
+All game content and materials are copyright Cloud Imperium Rights LLC and Cloud Imperium Rights Ltd..
+Star Citizen®, Squadron 42®, Roberts Space Industries®, and Cloud Imperium® are registered trademarks of Cloud Imperium Rights LLC.
+All rights reserved.”

 ## Open Source Acknowledgements

 This fork extends the usage of other Open Source projects internally (without modifying them in any way).